 18. Customer support

-But accessible customer support is essential because web hosting providers should always be available if something goes wrong with your website.
+But it is essential because web hosting providers should always be available if something goes wrong with your website.
 If more than one person manages your website, then it’s also useful if the web host offers multiple help desk tickets, a knowledge base, and guides.

 Without web hosting, you would be unable to host your site and it would not exist online in any form.
 Beginners should opt for a web host that offers good quality but don’t forget to check what support is available before committing!